VESPo: Verified Evaluation of Secret Polynomials: Introduction

-\begin{itemize}[leftmargin=2\labelsep] \item {\bf Polynomial outsourcing} When the client device has limited storage, or to facilitate multiple clients, the polynomial and its computation must be externalized.
-This can always be trivially achieved by storing all client secrets on the server via symmetric encryption and a saved cryptographic hash digest; the challenge is to do so while minimizing the communication costs required for the client to verify an evaluation. \item {\bf Secret polynomial}.
-To guarantee data privacy, the polynomial could be hidden from the server, or the client, or both.
-Typically, the polynomial will be stored under a fully- or partially-homomorphic encryption scheme, in such a way that the server can still compute the (necessarily encrypted) evaluation and certificate for verification.
-This setting has been extensively studied in the literature, with both general-purpose protocols as well as some specific for verified polynomial evaluation. \item {\bf Dynamic updates}.
-The initial $\mathsf{Setup}$ protocol requires knowledge of the entire polynomial and generally is much more costly than running $\mathsf{Verify}$.
-This creates a challenge when the client wishes to update only a few of the coefficients of the polynomial.
+In the simplest case, the considered polynomial $P$ is static and stored in cleartext by both the Server and the Client.
+But constraints can then be added to this framework, when needed: \begin{itemize}[leftmargin=2\labelsep] \item {\bf Polynomial outsourcing}.
+When the Client device has limited storage, or to facilitate evaluations for multiple Clients, both the polynomial storage and its computation must be externalized.
+Besides evaluation and verification, an additional $\Read$ protocol is often provided to allow random access to some polynomial coefficients.
+The challenge is for the Client to obtain the polynomial evaluation while minimizing the communication costs required to verify it. \item {\bf Secret polynomial}.
+To guarantee data privacy, the polynomial could be hidden from the Server, or the Client, or both.
+Typically, the polynomial will be stored under a fully- or partially-homomorphic encryption scheme, in such a way that the Server can still compute the (necessarily encrypted) evaluation and certificate for verification.
+This setting has been extensively studied in the literature, with both general-purpose protocols as well as some specific ones for verified polynomial evaluation; see, e.g.,~\cite{Fiore:2014:CCS,Groth:2016:size,BenSasson:2018:RS-IOP,Bunz:2018:bulletproof,Maller:2019:sonic,Fiore:2020:bvced,Bhadauria:2020:ligero,Lee:2021:tccDory,Rafols:2021:uuSNARK,Bois:2021:verifencrypt}. \item {\bf Dynamic updates}.
+The initial $\Setup$ protocol requires knowledge of the entire polynomial and generally is much more costly than running $\Verif$.
+This creates a challenge when the Client wishes to update only a few of the coefficients of the polynomial.
 A \emph{dynamic} VPE protocol allows for such updates efficiently.
-Namely, the client and server storing polynomial $P$ for verified evaluation can engage in an additional $\mathsf{Update}(\delta,i)$ protocol, which effectively updates $P(x)$ to $P(x) + \delta{}x^i$ for future evaluations, along with any secret and/or public verification information.
-To the best of our knowledge, no prior work in the literature discusses dynamic updates for verified polynomial evaluation, which is especially challenging when the polynomial (as well as any update) needs to be hidden from the server.
-The difficulty is in general to preserve the security properties while allowing those partial updates.
-The importance of allowing efficient updates is motivated by our application to verifiable data storage, which we explain next.
+Namely, the Client and Server storing polynomial $P=\sum_{i=0}^dp_iX^i$ for verified evaluation can engage in an additional $\Update(i,p'_i)$ protocol, which effectively updates $P(x)$ to $P(x) + (p'_i-p_i)x^i$ for future evaluations.
+To the best of our knowledge, no prior work in the literature discusses dynamic updates for verified polynomial evaluation.
+When the polynomial (as well as any update) needs to be hidden from the Server, the difficulty is in general to preserve both secrecy and verifiability while allowing those efficient partial updates.
+The importance of allowing efficient updates is motivated by our application to verifiable data storage, where a Client outsourcing storage of a large database wishes to make small changes efficiently. \item {\bf Private/public verification}.
+The verification protocol is said to be \emph{private} when only the party which holds the secrets derived during $\Setup$ can verify evaluations.
+That is, any potential Verifiers (sometimes called \emph{readers}) must be trusted not to divulge secret information to the untrusted Server.
+Sometimes, it is desirable also to have untrusted Verifiers, who can check the result of an evaluation without knowing any secrets.
+In this \emph{public verification} setting, the Client at setup time publishes some additional information, distributed reliably but insecurely to any Verifiers, which may be used to check evaluations and proofs issued by the Server. \end{itemize}